tencentyun/qcloud-documents/product/计算与网络/云服务器/操作指南/镜像/导入镜像/Linux 镜像制作_intl.md

  - Replacing the disk with virtio disk.
 Device name is vda, vdb, and so on.
  - Replacing the ENI with virtio nic.
 By default, only eth0 is available.

-## 2. Determine Partitions and Sizes
+## Determining Partitions and Sizes
 Use the mount command to confirm the current partition format and determine the partitions to be copied and their sizes.
 Example:
 ```